Peac-h/netflix-landing-page/README.md

-# Spotify Landing Page Clone
+# Netflix Landing Page Clone

-This project is a clone of Netflix's landing page.
-It has been developed using SCSS for styling, TypeScript for scripting, and React for the front-end framework.
-The project uses Vite as the build tool.
+This project is a clone of [Netflix's](https://www.netflix.com/) landing page, developed with modern web technologies to ensure high performance and maintainability.
+The key technologies used in this project are:

+- **SCSS** for styling, enabling modular and reusable styles.
+- **TypeScript** for scripting, providing type safety and enhancing code quality.
+- **React** for the front-end framework, ensuring a dynamic and interactive user interface.
+- **Vite** as the build tool, offering fast and efficient development and build processes.

-The page is responsive, just like the original.
+The page is fully responsive, mirroring the adaptability of the original Netflix landing page across various devices and screen sizes.

+Additionally, the page supports two languages, English and Russian, utilizing `react-i18next` for internationalization and localization.

 ## Checkout The Live Demo